magento/merchdocs/src/payment-services/order-payment-status.md

 Min/Max Order Amount | Filter orders by the minimum or maximum grand total amount of the order.

 {:.bs-callout-info}
-Filter can be reset by clicking _Delete all_.
+Filters can be reset by clicking _Clear all_.

 ## Select data source